When they removed the bandage from Ryoka’s leg, the other adventurers flinched back. All except for Ceria and Calruz, that was.

 She was holding a rock.
 In fairness, it was a nice rock.
 Rough around the edges, true, but a prime specimen of a rock nonetheless.
 Erin could hold this rock and know it was definitely made of stone.
 It was nicely heavy too, and it was her prime defense against anything.

 Erin hefted it and squinted at the tree.
 Hm.
 She backed up until she was around fifty feet away.
 That seemed safe enough.
 Then she lifted the rock, took aim, and threw.

 Erin had never played baseball as a kid.
 It was a boy’s game, at least where she’d grown up, and they were all jerks when it came to letting girls have a turn.
 But she’d played catch now and then, and there were plenty of baseball games on TV that she would occasionally watch.
 In short, Erin had a pretty good idea of how fast a baseball could be thrown.

 The rock fell to the ground.
 Erin watched the tree.
 The branches were shaking from the impact, but nothing else happened.
-Maybe there wasn’t anything living in trees after all.
-Or maybe it was hiding, or only lived in certain trees, or somewhere deeper in the forest.
+Maybe there wasn’t anything living in the trees after all.
+Or maybe it was hiding or only lived in certain trees or somewhere deeper in the forest.
 Or maybe—

 Waitaminute.
 Erin froze.
 The branches were still quivering long after the impact.
 Why were they doing that?
 But the tree seemed to flex and—

 Her body was diving, so Erin didn’t see what happened at first—just the roar of sound like a thousand popcorn kernels exploding.
 Popcorn kernels the size of car tires with the sound of a car backfiring, maybe.
 And the tree erupted into…